kimjee8955/DH151-DataMeetsArt/GroupAssignment1.md

 </table>

 ## Technical scope: Introduce the technologies that project will use (Git, Leaflet, HTML, Javascript, etc) and what role each one will play (a diagram might be helpful)
 Git: sharing code between each other
 Leaflet: needed for mapping
 HTML: publishing the map online
 Javascript: need to code in Javascript to work with Leaflet, increase interactivity
-css: stylize the page
+CSS: stylize the page

 ## Geographic scope: Introduce the geographic scale that your project will take (global, USA, California, Los Angeles County, multi-scale, etc)
-We will be focusing on the Los Angeles County.
+We will be focusing on the Los Angeles County because as students at UCLA, we are interested in exploring more of the art/culture that surrounds the area.

 ## The data we will be using:
 <ul>